Julia A. Moore: Poetry

 Some comparison to William McGonagall is worth making.
-Unlike McGonagall, Moore commanded a fairly wide variety of meters and forms, albeit like Emily Dickinson the majority of her verse is in the ballad meter.
-Like McGonagall, she held a maidenly bluestocking's allegiance to the Temperance movement, and frequently indicted odes to the joys of sobriety.
+Unlike McGonagall, Moore commanded a fairly wide variety of meters and forms, albeit the majority of her verse was in the ballad meter.
+Like McGonagall, she held a maidenly bluestocking's allegiance to the Temperance movement, and frequently wrote odes to the joys of sobriety.
 Most importantly, like McGonagall, she was drawn to themes of accident, disaster, and sudden death; as has been said of A. E. Housman's A Shropshire Lad, in her pages you can count the dead and wounded.
 Edgar Wilson Nye called her "worse than a Gatling gun".
 Here, she is inspired by the Great Chicago Fire: